ecaselles/ECXcodeSnippets/README.md

 # Installation

-Code snippets in Xcode live under the `~/Library/Developer/Xcode/UserData/CodeSnippets`.
-In order to use these snippets, you just need to do the following:
+Code snippets in Xcode live under `~/Library/Developer/Xcode/UserData/CodeSnippets`.
+In order to use these snippets, you just need to place them there:

-1. Copy snippets to `~/Library/Developer/Xcode/UserData/CodeSnippets` (create the folder if it does not exits).
+1. Copy snippets to `~/Library/Developer/Xcode/UserData/CodeSnippets` (create the folder if it does not exist).
 2. Restart Xcode.
+3. Enjoy!

 # Usage